vkurup/kurup.org/blog/_drafts/notes-to-a-younger-investor.markdown

 and selling high.

-For someone who wanted the simplest possible investment plan, I would recommend putting 75% of their portfolio into a broad stock fund (VFINX) and 25% into a simple low-cost bond fund (VBMFX).
+For someone who wanted the simplest possible investment plan, I would recommend putting 75% of their portfolio into a broad stock fund (VFINX or VTSMX) and 25% into a simple low-cost bond fund (VBMFX).
 Then just rebalance every year.
 But you can also make this more complex by splitting the stock portion into domestic and international, then small and large companies, etc. It can be as complex as you want; just be sure to keep it consistent from year to year.
 That is the key which will allow you to buy assets when they are at their low point and sell them when they are high.

 Now, if you want to invest in individual stocks, I'd recommend keeping it to a small portion of your overall portfolio (< 10%).
 Figuring out how to